 Egyptian Faience Amulet of Khonsu

-An ancient Egyptian blue faience amulet of Khonsu, standing, mummiform with a horned solar disk crown; the back pillar pierced for suspension.
+An ancient Egyptian blue faience amulet of Khonsu, standing, mummiform with a horned lunar disk crown; the back pillar pierced for suspension.

 3rd Intermediate Period, 1069-656 BC.